-In situations where, to you, the ‘right’ thing seems obvious, it’s easy to assume that the other party does too.
+In situations where, to you, the ‘right’ thing seems obvious, it’s easy to assume that it is to the other party too.
 In fact, when it comes to boundaries, we humans often veer between extremes.
 We think someone wouldn’t do something if it weren’t ‘OK’ somewhere or assume that they’re unaware of the ‘right’ thing and need us to point it out.
 So we’re either second-guessing ourselves into normalising the unacceptable or trying to people-please and debate the person into doing the ‘right thing’.
 All this fosters is boundary issues, not resolution and healthy interpersonal relationships.

 Boundaries are two-fold.
 This means when you know or set the boundary for others, you need to uphold that boundary from your side.
 And that’s regardless of whether others do or not.

 Healthy boundaries mean you have a healthy sense of your responsibility and know where you end and others begin.